-The Dog Brothers are a company of Stick Fighters founded in 1988 and became known through the video series released in 1994 “Real Contact Stick Fighting” (RCSF).
+The Dog Brothers are a company of Stick Fighters founded in 1988 and became known through the video series “Real Contact Stick Fighting” released in 1994.

 They quickly became known under the pseudonym “sweaty, smelly, psychopaths, with sticks”.
 However, this ironic definition doesn’t do justice to the Dog Brothers.
 Behind this at first glance rather wild looking group of men who try to hit as hard as possible is much more.
-Namely the desire for a deeper understanding of ones’ self.
-There are numerous reasons why the individual members practice “RCSF”.
+Namely the desire for a deeper understanding of one’s self.
 It may be a surprise to many but philosophy and profound introspection are also involved.

-In order to bring you closer to this fascinating group of Martial Artists, I begin with the story of the groups formation, which Marc “Crafty Dog” Denny and Eric “TopDog” Knaus made essential contributions.
+In order to bring you closer to this fascinating group of Martial Artists, let’s begin with the story of the groups formation, which Marc “Crafty Dog” and Eric “TopDog” made essential contributions.

 It was at this time that Marc Denny, who trained Kali at the Inosanto Academy, started to notice some alarming haematomas on some of his training colleagues.
 On inquiry they explained that they had received them during Stick-fights.
 He became curious from what he heard and became determined to accompany them to the next meeting.

 There, he met Eric Knaus.
 Eric convinced Marc to try it.
 Then and there Marc comprehended that he would never be able to free himself of this type of fighting.

 In the course of training their friendship increased as well as their desire to find more like-minded individuals.
 In no way a simple undertaking…

 Marc finally succeeded in convincing Eric to accompany him to the academy of Dan Inosanto.
 There it would be simpler to meet other open minded and enthusiastic people.
 A short time later they had a good group together.
 They were referred to as the “after midnight group.”